remember2hydrate/bingepal/README.md

 # BingePal

-**BingePal** is an open-source platform for exploring Movies, Series, Anime, Books, and Games.
+**BingePal** is an open-source platform for exploring Movies, Series, Anime, Books, Manga and Games.

 It consists of: